Lastcraft484/RoleBot/README.md

 # RoleBot

 # Bot creation.
-First you must create a bot using Discord's [Developer Portal] (
+First you must create a bot using Discord's [Developer Portal](https://discord.com/developers/applications) Click the **New Application** Button in the top right